Robust AI Security and Alignment: A Sisyphean Endeavor?: Introduction

 Every decision the AI system makes or action it takes are based on computation.
 So, truth and verification of it are defined and dealt with as strings and algorithms.
 This assumption is supported by any type of AI system, past, present and future, which in turn helps to generalize the results of the theorems in this manuscript..
 Let $C(T, p)$ be a checker that returns $1$ if and only if $T$ is true and there is a verifiable proof $p$ for it that is accessible to $C$ and the checker can verify.
 Naturally, since the knowledge of the AI System spans the knowledge of humanity in many fields, the space of possible truths $T$ for this is approximately as large as that for humanity.

 Generally speaking, the guardrails encompass policies, technical controls and monitoring mechanisms.
-In this paper that are referred to as checkers $C$.
-They may exist across all layers of the AI system: i) data guardrails for sanitization of training data; ii) model guardrails that to ensure the validation and continuous monitoring of the AI system according to established metrics, e.g., accuracy and robustness; iii) application guardrails, typically implemented as computer programs running along the model, that try to enforce policies on AI generated content or restrict how AI toils function within specific workflows; iv) infrastructure guardrails. also implemented as computer programs running along the model, that try to provide a secure foundation for the AI system by enforcing protections at the cloud, network and systems levels.
+In this paper they are referred to as checkers $C$.
+They may exist across all layers of the AI system:

+\begin{itemize} \item[i)] data guardrails for sanitization of training data; \item[ii)]model guardrails that ensure the validation and continuous monitoring of the AI system according to established metrics, e.g., accuracy and robustness; \item[iii)] application guardrails, typically implemented as computer programs running along the model, that try to enforce policies on AI generated content or restrict how AI tools function within specific workflows; \item[iv)] infrastructure guardrails, also implemented as computer programs running along the model, that try to provide a secure foundation for the AI system by enforcing protections at the cloud, network and systems levels. \end{itemize}

+One may think of the collection of different types of guardrails also as the technical support for the NIST AI RMF functions \cite{NISTAIRMF} (Govern, Map, Measure, and Manage):